intel/intel-inb-manageability/inbm-v5.md

   - add `key:value` pairs for the new telemetry data getting collected
   - possible update in `cloud-client` to send this data to `dms`

+- adding firmware update support for a new platform and bios vendor
+  - this includes adding a new entry to firmware update configuration file

 ## Deployment

 INBM shall be deployed as a `native` or `bare-metal-agent` OS application on the Edge Node with `root` privileges.